wakidurrahman/movie-based-application/README.md

 ### Mock Strategy

-- API responses mocked using MSW (Mock Service Worker)
+- For development mode, I mocked the API responses using `sample.json` file
 - LocalStorage mocked with a custom implementation
 - Redux store mocked for isolated component testing
 - Time-based functions (setTimeout, etc.) mocked for deterministic testing